Imagery Date/Time

 Show imagery for widget set

-controls what date/time to try to show imagery for.
-Clicking on the
+try to center the imagery range on.
+Clicking on the date/time

-time and also applies it (closing the dialog).
-Closing the dialog
+applies it (closing the dialog;

-the current date is indicated with a small now
+On the calendar, the current date is indicated with a small now

 icon.